kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 - Discussion of homework
 - Discuss blockchain and why Argentina's president is promoting it.
-- Discuss how an algorithm can be easy to check, but hard to reverse, which is what you need for a good encryption algotrithm.
+- Discuss how an algorithm can be easy to check, but hard to reverse, which is what you need for a good encryption algorithm.
 Bigger versions of Sudoku were used as an example.
 - Explore [Crypto Corner](https://crypto.interactive-maths.com/help-with-activities.html)

 **Day 3: Field Work:**